MaximeVivier/Articles/blog-posts/event-sourcing-serveless/event-sourcing-serveless.md

 CQRS (Command and Query Responsibility Segregation) is a pattern that separates read and write operations for a data store solution.
 In our case the credit and debit events are written into a database different from the database which the data is read from.

-It's a good thing to grasp a bit what it is to understand better what will be approached in this article, but don't worry it is not required as it is quite straightforward.
-Still numerous resources already deal with this topic that you can easily look up on the web.
+It's a good thing to know CQRS to better grasp what will be approached in this article, but don't worry it is not required.
+Numerous resources already deal with this topic and you can easily look it up on the web.

 ## What we will build together